 As in the past, this year's nominees were selected by AKC member clubs that cast their votes for one nominee in each of three categories: Conformation, Companion Events, and Performance.
 The three nominees receiving the most votes in each category were selected as the finalists.
 Member clubs have now been asked to cast their vote for one nominee in each of the three categories.
-This final round of balloting will close on Friday, October 9th, 2015.
-A special awards presentation will be held in conjunction with the AKC/Eukanuba National Championship in Orlando, Florida in December 2015.
+This final round of balloting will close on Tuesday, October 25th, 2016.
+A special awards presentation will be held in conjunction with the AKC National Championship presented by Royal Canin in Orlando, Florida on December 17th and 18th.

 The AKC is honored to present photos and bios of the nine finalists who were selected by our member clubs in recognition of their exemplary participation in the fancy.

 Thomas H. Bradley, 3d, of Watertown, New York, began in dogs in 1954 with German Shorthaired Pointers.
 He exhibited at his first point shows in 1955 at Adirondack Kennel Club in Lake Placid, New York.

 Under his Luftnase prefix, Tom bred a number of sporting breeds, including Pointers, German Shorthairs, English Cocker Spaniels, and Labrador Retrievers.
 His last breeding produced a litter of four Border Terriers, all AKC champions.
 Career highlights as a breeder include “Finishing five champions in our second litter of Labradors in the mid 1980’s” and being co-breeder of Pointer Ch.
 Luftnase Albelarm Bee’s Knees, the top dog, all breeds, of 1981.